 This module introduces students to the principles of service management and operations in service organisations.
 Key concepts covered include the nature of services, service encounter, service quality, process improvement and managing waiting lines.
 Quantitative models for service management are also covered to address forecasting, managing service inventory and service projects.

 Students will learn the three key pillars of sustainability - economic, environmental and social in conjunction with the United Nations Sustainable Development Goals (SDGs) and how technology is harnessed to improve the efficiency of business processes and related activities in order to create sustainable value and reduce environmental impact.
 Service-learning is infused in this module to enhance education for sustainable development.

 This module exposes students to the fundamental concepts of business analytics to develop effective analyses and reporting solutions.
 It explores the use of business and technical tools such as data warehousing, three-dimensional data modelling, aggregation, and pivoting.
 These tools support managers in the analysis of key business data in order to make good business decisions and design appropriate business strategies.
 Students will learn to organise data, develop spreadsheet models, design effective and user-friendly reports and automate data transformation and consolidate tasks.

-This module is designed to teach students to apply the Business Models Canvas to design value propositions for businesses.
-They will learn the customer development process to build effective business models and ways to overcome the gap between strategy and execution.
-Students will also be exposed to franchising as a business model for the global economy.
+This module teaches students how to apply the Business Model Canvas to design business value propositions.
+They will learn the process to build effective business models.
+Students will also be exposed to platform businesses, franchising and live streaming as possible business models for the global economy through experiential projects.